Lightstreamer/Lightstreamer-JMS-example-StockList-service-java/README.md

 #### HornetQ (AKA JBoss Messaging)

-1) You should configure a topic and a queue.
+1) You should configure a new topic.
 Open the `hornetq-jms.xml` located under [HornetQHome](http://www.jboss.org/hornetq)`/config/stand-alone/non-clustered` and add the following nodes:

 ```xml